-- Discuss the framework of the Irish VAT system and the European dimension - Identify the rates of VAT and deductible / non-deductible VAT - Explain how VAT applies on the supply of goods and services in Ireland, and in a crossborder context including the reverse charge and self-accounting mechanisms for VAT - Explain the charge to VAT on property transactions, transfer of business relief and the special VAT rules that apply to certain industries - Understand the VAT administration system, including pay and file and the interest and penalty regime - Summarise Revenue's powers. - Outline how the main indirect taxes other than VAT apply
+- Discuss the framework of the Irish VAT system and the European dimension - Identify the rates of VAT and deductible / non-deductible VAT - Explain how VAT applies on the supply of goods and services in Ireland, and in a crossborder context including the reverse charge and self-accounting mechanisms for VAT - Explain the charge to VAT on property transactions, transfer of business relief and the special VAT rules that apply to certain industries - Understand the VAT administration system, including pay and file and the interest and penalty regime - Understand when VAT 3, RTD, VIES and intrastat returns must be completed and the necessary information to be included in these forms. - Summarise Revenue's powers. - Outline how the main indirect taxes other than VAT apply